 It lacks breathability — so a combination of leather and synthetic materials provides the sweet spot coveted by so many hikers.

 Midsole: This is the part of the shoe that cushions your feet, equating to a certain level of comfort.

 Midsoles are designed with either EVA foam or TPU (Thermoplastic polyurethane).

-To keep things simple, EVA midsoles are typically more cushy and lightweight.
-TPU midsoles provide for greater durability, typically integrated into stiffer shoes that are meant to log long miles across rough terrain.
+To keep things simple, EVA midsoles are typically more comfy and lightweight.
+TPU midsoles provide greater durability, typically integrated into stiffer shoes meant to log long miles across rough terrain.

 Outsoles: Outsoles are the rubber bottom part of the shoe that provides for traction and grip.

 Vibram is a name you’ll commonly encounter in this department.

 Rubber outsoles are designed with varying lug patterns that provide traction in specific conditions, such as mud or snow.